3. Vim’s ftplugin system

 -

-As a best practice, keep filetype-specific settings in either in a dedicated {filetype}.vim
+As a best practice, keep filetype-specific settings in either in a dedicated {filetype}.vim file at ftplugin/{filetype}.vim,

-or split up among multiple files in ftplugin/{filetype}/*.vim
+or split up among multiple files in ftplugin/{filetype}/*.vim.

-for one file type only,
+Think of the ftplugin files as a vimrc for one file type only,

-for global settings you want to apply to all file types.
+and keep your actual vimrc for global settings you want to apply to all file types.

 The original writing, images, and animations in this series are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.